zreyn/nfl/docs/ec2_install.md

 * modify ip address in src/app.py
 * sudo python src/app.py

 Note: this sudo is a really bad idea.
-It's required to bind port 80, but we need to proxy Flask from EngineX.
+It's required to bind port 80, but we need to proxy Flask from NginX.